 - If the next maintenance window is past the update’s prescribed grace period, the device will calculate the next available slot during business hours using the estimated install time from the update’s metadata.
 It will continue to postpone the update if a meeting is scheduled, or the Surface Hub sensors detect that the device is being used.

-- If a pending update is past the update’s prescribed grace period, the update will be immediately installed.
-If a reboot is needed, the Surface Hub will automatically reboot during the next maintenance window.
+- If a reboot is needed, the Surface Hub will automatically reboot during the next maintenance window.